 - Having chemotherapy before surgery was safe for patients

 - For most patients the chemotherapy shrank their tumour making surgery less complex

-This new approach to treating bowel cancer (called ‘neoadjuvant chemotherapy) has become a standard treatment option under NICE (the National Institute for Clinical Excellence) guidelines.
+This new approach to treating bowel cancer (called ‘neoadjuvant chemotherapy) has now become a standard treatment option under NICE (the National Institute for Clinical Excellence) guidelines.

-The FOxTROT Programme now wants to build on the success of FOxTROT1, thanks to a multi-million pound research grant from Yorkshire Cancer Research, by finding out if by there is also benefit to specific groups of patients:
+The FOxTROT Programme wants to build on the success of FOxTROT1, thanks to a multi-million pound research grant from Yorkshire Cancer Research, by finding out if there is also benefit to specific groups of patients:

 - Younger & medically fitter patients – to see if intensifying the chemo before surgery provides further benefits (FOxTROT 3)

-“This seems to be an exciting opportunity for improved bowel cancer treatment compared with the treatment that I underwent just a few years ago.
-Some 6 years after completion of my treatment I still have to cope with the longer-term impacts of the cancer-removing surgery and chemotherapy side effects.
-This newer treatment approach, already in normal use for other types of cancer, should be suitable for up to 3 in 5 new cancer patients.”
+Pete Wheatstone, a bowel cancer survivor and patient advocate who has been working with the FOxTROT programme, says: “This is an exciting opportunity for improved bowel cancer treatment compared with the treatment that I underwent just a few years ago.
+Some six years after completion of my treatment I still have to cope with the longer-term impacts of the complications from cancer-removing surgery and chemotherapy side effects.
+This newer treatment approach, already in normal use for other types of cancer, should be suitable for up to 3 in 5 new Stage 2 and 3 bowel cancer patients.”